John Medley (vice-chancellor)

-Sir John Dudley Gibbs Medley was an Australian businessman and administrator.
+Sir John Dudley Gibbs Medley was a British-Australian businessman and administrator.
 He held the position of Vice-Chancellor at the University of Melbourne from 1938 to 1951.

+Biography

 Early life

 Medley was born on 19 April 1891 in Oxford, England to Dudley Julius Medley and Isabel Alice Medley (née Gibbs).
 He was the eldest of seven children.

-Military service
+Military Service

 Medley was commissioned in 1914 in the 6th (Glamorgan) Battalion, Welsh Regiment.
 He later served as a railway transport officer in France and Belgium.

+Move to Australia

+Medley joined the family firm of Antony Gibbs & Sons, London, in 1920.
+He was sent to Australia to manage the Adelaide branch from 1922 to 1925, after which he transferred to the Sydney head office, known as Gibbs, Bright & Co.
+His time there ended prematurely.
+In 1931, he was appointed headmaster of Tudor House, an Anglican preparatory school at Moss Vale, New South Wales, which he ran alongside his wife Emmeline Mary (Molly) Medley.

 The University of Melbourne

 Medley was appointed Vice-Chancellor of the University of Melbourne on 1 July 1938, and oversaw the administration and leadership of the university through World War II.
-He was chairman of the Vice-Chancellors' Committee, which met regularly during the latter stages of the war to plan the activities of the newly founded Universities Commission and the Commonwealth Reconstruction Training Scheme.
+He was chairman of the Vice-Chancellors' Committee, which was responsible for the Universities Commission and the Commonwealth Reconstruction Training Scheme.